Accurate boundary bootstrap for the three-dimensional O($N$) normal universality class: Bulk input parameters for the O( ) boundary bootstrap

 The explicit input of bulk scaling dimensions for $N=2,3,4,5$ are listed in table \ref{input}.
-The O$(N)$ singlet and traceless symmetric tensor are denoted by $S$ and $T$.
-We use prime to indicate subleading operators of the same quantum numbers.
+The leading O$(N)$ singlet and traceless symmetric tensor are denoted by $S$ and $T$.
+We use primes to indicate subleading operators in the same representation.